remlapmot/mrrobust/README.md

 # mrmedian
-The `mrmedian` command implements all 3 median estimators in the paper; unweighted, weighted, and penalized weighted.
+The `mrmedian` command implements all 3 (unweighted, weighted, and penalized weighted) median IV estimators robust to 50% invalid instruments in Bowden et al., Gen Epi, 2016. <http://dx.doi.org/10.1002/gepi.21965>.

-Stata module recreating the R code in the supplementary material of Bowden et al., Consistent estimation in Mendelian randomization with some invalid instruments using a weighted median estimator, Gen Epi, 2016. <http://dx.doi.org/10.1002/gepi.21965>.
+This Stata program is based on the R code given in the supplementary material of the paper.

 Installation
 ============